Chamaecyparis pisifera 'Plumosa'

 - Foliage of ‘Plumosa’ is considered intermediate between the species type, which has appressed leaves, and ‘Squarrosa’, which has leaves that are spreading, flat, linear, and soft.

 - Hardy to USDA Zone 4 Introduced to England from Japan in 1861 by J.G.
 Veitch.
-This is one of the Plumosa Group, which is made up of a large number of forms, including normal, upright; slow growing, conical; and dwarf, globose; and each of the growth types may various variegated form, e.g., ‘Plumosa Aurea Compacta’.
+This is one of the Plumosa Group, which is made up of a large number of forms, including normal, upright; slow growing, conical; and dwarf, globose; and each of the growth types have various variegated form, e.g., ‘Plumosa Aurea Compacta’.

 - Eugene, Oregon: University of Oregon campus, 15th and University.